taddison/tjaddison.com/_posts/2017-09-03-View-currently-executing-tasks-in-tsqlScheduler.md

 end
 ```

-SQL Agent does use pooled connections, though it resets before each job is executed, which means that we don't have to worry about resetting the context_info after every execution.
+SQL Agent does use pooled connections, though it resets each connection before each job is executed, which means that we don't have to worry about resetting the context_info after every execution.

 ## Viewing task information